szabgab/perlmaven.com/sites/en/pages/highest-hash-value.md

 ## Getting the key of the highest value

 What if you need to return the key of the highest value?
-In our case, you'd expect <b>bar</b> to be returned.
+In our case, you'd expect **bar** to be returned.
 In that case we cannot use the `max` function of List::Util, because that just looks at the values given to so we have two choices.